eccervantes/DockerLab/README.md

 ## 2

 * In the ~/app/src/static/js/app.js file, update line 56 to use the new empty text
-     * modify "No items yet!" for a personal custum message that will be displayed when the list is empty.
+     * modify "No items yet!" for a personal custom message that will be displayed when the list is empty.

 * recreate the image from the docker file
 * sping the image and verify your changes